West Virginia State Yellow Jackets: Football

-Individual sports

-Football

 The football team was ranked in the NCAA's Division II Football Poll in 2008.
 They played in the Chicago Football Classic, which is for HBCU colleges and universities, at Chicago's Soldier Field in 2008.
 They defeated the Marauders of Central State University.
 The Yellow Jackets football team has also played in the Palmetto Capital City Classic against Benedict College and the Dayton Classic against Central State.
 In December 2012, Jon Anderson was named the 13th head football coach in Yellow Jackets history.
 Anderson came to WVSU after serving on the coaching staff of NAIA football powerhouse the University of Sioux Falls (USF).
 During Anderson's time on the coaching staff at USF, the school won three NAIA national championships.

 Accolades

 Other accolades of the Yellow Jackets athletic teams include the men's basketball team ranking #24 in the U.S. on the NCAA's Division II preseason top 25 bulletin for 2009–10, the men's baseball team receiving the WVIAC Sportsmanship Award for 2008–09, the women's cheerleading squad taking third place for the WVIAC Presidents' Cup in 2007–08, the women's golf team finishing sixth place at the WVIAC Women's Golf Championship in 2009, and the 2009 WVIAC Coach Poll ranking the WVSU women's volleyball team at number 2 for the start of the 2009 season.